 Defines the way the Hessian is obtained for the mode optimization.
 Current possibilities are: i) Hessian is not used (NO) and modes are not optimized, ii) the full Cartesian Hessian is provided in the Molecule.mmol file (GIVEN), and iii) the reduced Hessian is calculated using FreqAna (CALC).
 If modes are not to be optimized, what can be the case in, e.g., a Falcon preparatory run, the default option NO should be used.

 #3 MaxSubSysForFusion

-< integer $= \infty >$
+$< integer = \infty >$

-algorithm.
+Reads in the maximum number of initial subsystems, which can be fused in the Falcon algorithm.
 Reaching this threshold, the procedure is considered as converged.

 #3 MaxSubSysForRelax